What do you need to know about assessment for NCEA?

 Retention and storage of student work

-You should keep a record of your grades, and check them against the grades on KAMAR.
+You must keep a record of your grades, and check them against the grades on KAMAR.
 If you think a mistake has been made, you can lodge an appeal.

 Re-submissions and re-assessments